This post may contain affiliate links. Read the full disclosure here.

 3. Our irrational fears of seemingly mundane tasks

 There’s nothing quite like living abroad to make you question your capability of mailing a package at the post office or scheduling an appointment with a doctor.
-All of sudden you’re wondering what the expected protocol is and if you have all the required vocabulary.
+All of sudden you’re wondering about the expected protocol at the French gynecologist and if you have all the required vocabulary.
 Even the simplest of tasks can feel intimidating when the culture and/or language are different.

 4. The fact that learning a language doesn’t actually happen via osmosis